Panther's Multi-Asset Shielded Pools: Enabling privacy for all assets

 - There is not (yet) an existing market for MASPs: As we said before, the crypto ecosystem is still at a stage where it does not demand solutions such as MASPs.
 This tends to make potential developers focus on other products for which there is a growing demand.

 - Legal complexities involving public privacy-enhancing goods: As you would have guessed, funding, developing and promoting privacy-related products is tricky at best.

 Regulators tend to raise an eyebrow and ask multiple questions whenever they feel like a project, particularly in the crypto space, can allow the general population to go in any direction that isn’t pro-surveillance/absolute control.
+They believe that regulatory guidance has the potential to protect long-term investors and prevent fraudulent activity, such as tax evasion.
 Traditionally, projects like well-known privacy coins have circumvented this by being bootstrapped without funding per se or starting as open-source passion projects.
 As you can imagine, however, this is not the most efficient road to development.
 The alternative does require ongoing legal opinions and responsiveness, though, which is a challenge many feel like they’re not suited to meet.